-This is why we developed a set of environmental protection expectations graduated into three categories.
-(See also chapter "Environmental management system - categorization according to the supplier's environmental relevance"):
+We need your contribution, as a partner, to actively support us in implementing the Code of Conduct regarding environmental protection (See also chapter "Environmental management system - categorization according to the supplier's environmental relevance"):

-- Implement a process, or an organization of your own, that ensures compliance with statutory regulations and customer requirements governing operational and product related environmental protection. - Document, implement and regularly check all approvals and/or licenses required for the operation of your sites. - Have a suitable management system (e.g., an ISO 14001-compliant or equivalent system) of environmental protection implemented. - Have rules, guidelines, internal standards, or similar governing product related environmental protection, for example with regard to product design, restrictions on materials, labeling, information obligations, reuse, recycling, environmentally compatible product use, maintenance and disposal, and, where applicable, measures for protection against hazardous substances, and you train your employees accordingly. - Reduce the emission of air pollutants (in particular Greenhouse Gas) and develop a net-zero emissions strategy for your company. - Reduce harmful soil change, water pollution or harmful noise emission to the fullest extent as possible, especially but not exclusively in compliance with the Stockholm Convention regulations. - Increase energy efficiency, use renewable energy, and reduce water consumption to the fullest extent as possible. - Cause no unlawful taking of land, forests, and waters. - Reduce waste and ensure their proper treatment and disposal especially but not exclusively in compliance with the Basel Convention regulations.
+- You have a process, or an organization of your own, that ensures compliance with statutory regulations and customer requirements governing operational and product related environmental protection. - All the approvals and/or licenses required for the operation of your sites are documented, implemented and regularly checked. - You have a suitable management system (e.g. an ISO 14001-compliant or equivalent system) of environmental protection. - You have rules, guidelines, internal standards or similar governing product related environmental protection, for example with regard to product design, restrictions on materials, labeling, information obligations, reuse, recycling, environmentally compatible product use, maintenance and disposal and, where applicable, measures for protection against hazardous substances, and you train your employees accordingly.

-Environmental management system - categorization according to the supplier's environmental relevance
+Environmental management system - categorization acording to the supplier's environmental relevance

-The supplier's relevance and responsibility in terms of environmental protection depends essentially on the type of activities (e.g., production, services, project work) and the resources being used.
-A distinction is therefore made between suppliers that perform solely administrative/ management or advisory functions, e.g., sales-, IT- and marketing related activities (category1), and those that have a higher environmental impact (category 2 or 3): suppliers with low environmental relevance are assigned to category 1 irrespective of the industry in which they operate.
+The supplier's relevance and responsibility in terms of environmental protection depends essentially on the type of activities (e.g. production, services, project work) and the resources being used.
+A distinction is therefore made between suppliers that perform solely administrative/ management or advisory functions, e.g. sales-, IT- and marketing related activities (category1), and those that have a higher environmental impact (category 2 or 3): suppliers with low environmental relevance are assigned to category 1 irrespective of the industry in which they operate.

-For category 2 suppliers, a formalized environmental management system is required which shall include ISO 14001elements, for example:
+For category 2 suppliers, a formalized environmental management system is required which shall include ISO 14001-elements, for example: